Thank you for reading my bio to learn more about me!

 - 2017 Pro Bono Attorney of the Year, Travis County Women Lawyers Association

 - 2010 Contribution to Minority Community Award, Travis County Women Lawyers Association

-I have appeared on news outlets such as the BBC, MSNBC, the New York Times, and National Public Radio as an immigration expert and I regularly speak at legal education seminars for the American Immigration Lawyers Association, the State Bar of Texas, and the Austin Bar Association, as well as to community groups such as churches and schools.
+I have appeared on news outlets such as NBC, BBC, MSNBC, The New York Times, Fox News, and National Public Radio as an immigration expert.
+I regularly speak at legal education seminars for the American Immigration Lawyers Association, the State Bar of Texas, and the Austin Bar Association, as well as to community groups such as churches and schools.

 My most important accomplishment of all is my family: my daughters Nora and Winslow, and my husband Josh.